So God Made a Farmer: Super Bowl XLVII commercial

-The speech was used in a two-minute Ram Trucks Super Bowl commercial entitled "Farmer" in Super Bowl XLVII.
+The speech was used in a two-minute Ram Trucks Super Bowl commercial entitled "Farmer" in 2013's Super Bowl XLVII.
 The ad featured a voiceover of Harvey's speech set to still photographs taken by ten photographers including William Albert Allard and Kurt Markus.
 Created by The Richards Group, the ad ran during the fourth quarter.
 It was noted for its religious imagery.
 The ad, like another Chrysler Super Bowl XLVII ad featuring Oprah Winfrey, advertised the brand without focusing on the vehicle.
 This was similar to ads run by Chrysler in Super Bowl XLVI and Super Bowl XLV.

 The ad was made in collaboration with the National FFA Organization and with permission from Harvey's company, Paulynne, Inc. Ram agreed to donate up to $1,000,000 to the foundation based on the views received by the YouTube video.
 The goal, which was based on $100,000 for every 1,000,000 views, was reached in less than 5 days.